-Professional M.S. in Geological Sciences (Non-Thesis)
+Online M.S. in Geological Sciences

-- Learn More About the Professional M.S. in Geological Sciences
+About the Non-Thesis M.S. in Geological Sciences

-Tuition & Financial Aid
+- Costs & Financial Aid

 Graduate school is a challenging but rewarding period of any scientist's life.
 Earning a non-thesis M.S. in Geological Sciences degree should be an intellectually stimulating and demanding experience.
 Faculty encourage students to develop into independent scientists while earning the skills necessary to pursue their career aspirations.

 Ohio University is a state-assisted, research extensive institution with an enrollment of more than 20,000 students at the Athens Campus, including about 4,500 graduate students.
-Athens is centrally located between Columbus, Pittsburg, and Cincinnati, situated in the rolling unglaciated hills of southeastern Ohio, on the western edge of the Appalachian Plateau.
+Athens is centrally located between Columbus, Pittsburgh, and Cincinnati, situated in the rolling unglaciated hills of southeastern Ohio, on the western edge of the Appalachian Plateau.

 The mission of the Geological Sciences Department is to provide students with an introduction to problem solving, critical thinking, and basic concepts using the earth sciences and to show how modern observations can be extended into deep time.
 We prepare our undergraduate majors with a solid foundation in the discipline for use in their subsequent life, work, or advanced studies and impart to our graduate students a high level of knowledge, skills, and professionalism that enable them to advance their careers by integrating courses with forefront research into the processes that formed and now modify the Earth.